RMerl/asuswrt-merlin/README-merlin.txt

 3.0.0.4.246.20:
    - NEW: Wifi status icon will be half colored if only one radio is enabled.
    - NEW: Wifi status icon popup will report the state of each radios.
+   - FIXED: Radio toggle through WPS button would be overriden by a scheduled radio.
+Reverted "switch" to "toggle" code to prevent this.

 3.0.0.4.246.19b: